 Thirty years later, it appears that the flows set by Decision 1610 no longer benefit fishery uses.
 To the contrary, the Biological Opinion concludes that summertime flows in the Russian River during Normal water supply conditions, at the levels required by Decision 1610, are higher than the optimal levels for the listed fish species.
 The Biological Opinion contains an extensive analysis of the impacts of these required minimum instream flows on listed fish species.
-The Biological Opinion requires the Water Agency to file a petition with the State Water Board to improve conditions for listed species by seeking permanent reductions in the minimum instream flow requirements contained in Water Agency's existing water rights permits.
+The Biological Opinion requires the Water Agency to file a petition (original petition filed on September 23, 2009; revised petition filed on August 17, 2016) with the State Water Board to improve conditions for listed species by seeking permanent reductions in the minimum instream flow requirements contained in Water Agency's existing water rights permits.
 The Biological Opinion also contains the following requirement: